Mike Yastrzemski Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 20th in the league.

-- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.24).
+- The Cardinals have the 18th-ranked team ERA across all MLB pitching staffs (4.34).

-- Cardinals pitchers combine to allow 64 home runs (one per game), the fourth-fewest in baseball.
+- Cardinals pitchers combine to give up the fifth-fewest home runs in baseball (66 total, one per game).

-- Flaherty gets the start for the Cardinals, his 14th of the season.
-He is 3-4 with a 4.15 ERA and 72 strikeouts in 69 1/3 innings pitched.
+- Montgomery makes the start for the Cardinals, his 14th of the season.
+He is 3-7 with a 3.88 ERA and 66 strikeouts in 72 2/3 innings pitched.

-- The right-hander's last appearance was on Thursday against the Texas Rangers, when he tossed six scoreless innings while giving up three hits.
+- The left-hander last appeared on Saturday against the Cincinnati Reds, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.